Metric Space Magnitude for Evaluating the Diversity of Latent Representations: Methods

-\emph{Magnitude} is a recently-developed invariant that describes the `effective number of points' of a metric space as a function of its scaled distances~\citep{leinster2013magnitude}.
-We note that while we restrict our description to \emph{finite} metric spaces, magnitude is defined for infinite spaces as well. \begin{definition}[Magnitude of a metric space] Let $X = \{x_1, \dots, x_n\}$ be a finite metric space with an associated distance metric $d$.
-The \emph{similarity matrix} of $X$ is defined as $\zeta_X(i,j) = e^{-d(i,j)}$ for $1 \leq i,j \leq n$.
+\emph{Magnitude} is an invariant that measures diversity by describing the `effective number of points' of a metric space as a function of its scaled distances~\citep{leinster2013magnitude}. \begin{definition}[Magnitude of a metric space] Let $X = \{x_1, \dots, x_n\} \subseteq \reals^D$ be a finite metric space with an associated distance metric $d$.
+For $1 \leq i, j \leq n$, the \emph{similarity matrix} of $X$ is calculated as $\zeta_X(i,j)~:=~\exp(-d(x_i,x_j))$.
 If $\zeta_X$ is invertible, the \emph{magnitude} of $X$ is defined as

-while the \emph{magnitude weighting vector}~$w_X$ is defined as $w_X := \zeta_X^{-1} \ones$.
-Denoting the $i$th element of $w_X$ by $w_{x_i}$, we obtain an equivalent characterisation of magnitude as $\magnitude(X) = \sum_i w_{x_i}$. \end{definition} The existence of magnitude is contingent on the existence of $\zeta_X$.
-Given a \emph{negative definite metric}~$d$, such as the $L_1$ and $L_2$ distance, $\zeta_X$ is invertible~\citep{Feragen15a}.
-We will thus subsequently assume that $(X, d)$ with $X \subseteq \reals^D$ permits the calculation of magnitude; in particular $X$ must \emph{not} have any duplicate points.